AbeSylvestre/Customer-Relationship-Management-System/README.md

 # Customer Relationship Management System
- CRMS is a basic Spring MVC project to teach myself the Spring platform.
+ CRMS is a basic Spring MVC project to teach myself the Spring framework.